The MVP Advantage: Launching Your Product with Confidence

 Intuitively, it makes sense that higher MVP complexity leads to higher development costs.
 Including complex features, like proprietary technology and database integration, requires more developer time.
 These additional hours increase labor costs.
 Likewise, some complex features might necessitate the help of a specialized expert, which also adds to the price of labor.

 An MVP is an exercise in restraint.
-When there’s a vision for what an app could be, it’s tempting to build it out right from the start.
+When there’s a vision for what an app could be, building it right from the start is tempting.
 Instead, start with a minimal version, then add features based on user feedback and business priorities.
-Restricting the MVP to only the essential features stewards limited funds wisely and reduces risk.
+Restricting the MVP to only the essential features allows stewards to limit funds wisely and reduce risk.

 Pro tip: Work closely with developers to identify features critical for launch and save “nice-to-haves” for future iterations.